Two dimensional gravity waves at low regularity I: Energy estimates

-\end{lemma} \begin{proof} We remark that our convention in this paper will be that the $\Pi$ operator also contains the projection $P$.
+\end{lemma} We remark that one could easily expand the range of indices in \eqref{para-ass-lin}, but for simplicity we have limited ourselved to this case, which is used in a single thread in this paper in the study of the linearized equation in Section~\ref{s:linearized}. \begin{proof} We remark that our convention in this paper will be that the $\Pi$ operator also contains the projection $P$.
 This is immaterial for the purpose of this lemma: We can prove the result without $P$, and then harmlessly insert it, as it commutes with $T_f$.
 We denote by $\lambda$ the joint frequencies of $u$ and $v$.
 Then only frequencies $\leq \lambda$ of $f$ will contribute.
 The output of frequencies $O(\lambda)$ in $f$ yields no cancellations, but it is easy to bound the two terms separately using two Coifman-Meyer estimates.
 Thus in what follows we consider only frequencies $\ll \lambda$ of $f$, in which case we have

 The second term is easy to estimate directly in $L^2$; this leads to the restriction $\gamma' < 1$.
 For the contribution of the first term we use cancellations to write

 Harmlessly reinserting frequencies of size $\lambda$ in $f$, we can replace the above expression by